 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Ingrown toenails occur when the edges or corners of the nail grow into the skin next to the nail.
+Ingrown toenails occur when the edges or corners of your nails grow into the skin next to the nail.
 Your big toe is most likely to get an ingrown toenail.

-According to Britain’s National Health Service, ingrown toenails may be slightly more common in teenagers, who tend to have sweatier feet.
-Older people may also be at higher risk, because toenails thicken with age (NHS).
+Ingrown toenails occur in both men and women.
+According to the National Health Services (NHS), ingrown toenails may be more common in people with sweaty feet, such as teenagers.
+Older people may also be at higher risk because toenails thicken with age.

-Many things can cause an ingrown toenail.
-Common causes include:
+Many things can cause an ingrown toenail, including:

 - irregular, curved toenails

 - footwear that places a lot of pressure on the big toes, such as socks and stockings that are too tight or shoes that are too tight, narrow, or flat for your feet

 - toenail injury, including stubbing your toe, dropping something heavy on your foot, or kicking a ball repeatedly